 - management of academic progression (including mitigating circumstances);

-- monitoring of attendance;
+- monitoring engagement;

 - investigations into academic misconduct;